massyfigini/HashnodeBlog/cm1q5p2o6000e09mkaax8bsvi.md

 * Always remember that who you are becoming is far more important than what you are doing, and yet it is what you are doing that is determining who you are becoming.

-* We spend to much time thinking about the actions we should be taking to create the results that we want, but then we don't take those actions.
+* We spend too much time thinking about the actions we should be taking to create the results that we want, but then we don't take those actions.
 We all know what we need to do we just don't consistently do what we know.

 ☺ *My rating:* ★★★★☆